Md-Sazzad-Ahsan/Collab/README.md

 > \[!NOTE]
 >
-> To run `MiroTalk SFU` on a `Windows operating system`, you can follow the instructions provided in [this documentation](https://github.com/miroslavpejic85/mirotalksfu/issues/99#issuecomment-1586073853).
+> To run `MeetVerse` on a `Windows operating system`, you can follow the instructions provided in [this documentation](https://github.com/miroslavpejic85/meetverse/issues/99#issuecomment-1586073853).

 </details>